buildpacks/rfcs/text/0000-execution-environments.md

 ## `exec-env` key in TOML

 In order to support additional execution environments an `exec-env` key will be added to various TOML tables in the project.
-The value can be any string with `all` having special meaning. `all` will apply to all execution environments and will be the default if not specified.
-This should make it backwards compatible and optional.
-When `exec-env` is not set to `all`, the table settings will only be applied to that execution environment.
+This will be an array that takes string values.
+An individual element can be any string with `*` having special meaning.
+Similar to the ["any stack RFC"](https://github.com/buildpacks/rfcs/blob/main/text/0056-any-stack-buildpacks.md) `*` will apply to all execution environments. `["*"]` will be the default if not specified.
+This should make the key backwards compatible and optional.
+When `exec-env` is not empty and does not include `*`, the table settings will only be applied to the specificed execution environments.

 ### Project Descriptor - `project.toml` (App Developers)

-This file be extended by adding `exec-env` to the following tables:
+An app developer may have execution environment configuration like only using a metrics agent in production or headless user agent needs in test.
+In order to facilitate these needs, the project descriptor will be extended by adding `exec-env` to the following tables:

 `[[io.buildpacks.group]]`
 `[[io.buildpacks.pre.group]]`